R Aquilae

 R Aquilae is a variable star in the equatorial constellation of Aquila.
-It is located approximately 780 light years distant from the Sun based on parallax, and is drifting further away with a radial velocity of 35 km/s.
-This is a thermally-pulsating Mira variable that ranges in brightness from 5.3 down to 12.0 with a period of 269.84 days.
+It is located approximately 760 light years distant from the Sun and is drifting further away with a radial velocity of 35 km/s.
+This is a thermally-pulsating Mira variable that ranges in brightness from magnitude 5.3 down to 12.0 with a period of 269.84 days.
 The period was over 300 days when first observed, and has declined steadily since – decreasing from 320 in 1915 down to 264 in 2010, at an average rate of 0.4 days per year.
 The amplitude of the variation has also decreased by about a magnitude since discovery.
 The peak magnitude is bright enough for the star to be visible to the naked eye as a dim, red-hued star.

+The discovery of R Aquilae was announced by Friedrich Wilhelm Argelander on May 20, 1856.
+It had been under observation by Argelander and his colleagues at Bonn Observatory since 1854.
+No name was given to the star in Argelander's announcement, but by October of 1856 it was being called R Aquilae, its variable star designation, in the astronomical literature.